Service Learning OLD

 Far Brook has a number of exciting ongoing community service programs.
 The children at all grade levels have daily assigned chores to help maintain and operate the School.
 These range from getting fruit from the kitchen for the classroom to putting up chairs to facilitate floor cleaning at the end of the day.
 Older children may be asked to help out with special projects, such as setting up for a school orchestra concert.
 Seventh Grade students volunteer at local soup kitchen.

 To strengthen the community bonds at Far Brook, older children work with younger children.
-All students from Fourth Grade up usher younger ones in the rehearsals and performance of the Thanksgiving Processional, Sixth Graders work with Kindergartners to put on the annual Medieval Feast, and Seventh Graders walk our younger students to our classrooms during morning carpool.
+All students from Fourth Grade up usher younger ones in the rehearsals and performance of the Thanksgiving Processional, and Seventh Graders walk our younger students to our classrooms during morning carpool.

 For the past three years, students in the Lower School have worked together to package donated mittens, socks, and hats for children who are supported by the Interfaith Hospitality Network.
 Students write and decorate notes of encouragement and package them with a clothing item and hot cocoa packet.
 First Graders, as part of their study of patterns, make a quilt together to donate to hospitalized children.
 Second Graders collect and count Halloween donations to UNICEF as part of their math curriculum.
 Fourth Graders donate books and clothing to a kindergarten in Newark.
 Junior High students direct the School’s recycling program, assist with the After-School Program, organize an annual coat drive, sing each year at a local nursing home.
 Junior High students also participate in "Service Days" which involve such things as working at local soup kitchens, sorting food for the Community Food Bank of NJ, and assembling hygiene kits for earthquake victims.